We lovingly call the farm Tine & Toil.

 We believe the food we eat tells the stories of our lives and our values.
 As a result, we are committed to small-scale farming practices that preserve and restore the land; contribute to the local community; and produce the best FRUITS, VEGETABLES, FLOWERS, and EGGS.
 On the farm, we use only organic sources of fertilizers and pest control as well as techniques that conserve our soil and protect the watershed.
 Farming is a part of everyone's life.
 Together, we all depend on the food we eat and the farms that produce that food.
 We believe in small, local farms that allow us to know our farmer and trust in the quality of our food sources.
 Your support - as friends, family, customers, members, and volunteers - is vital to our work.

 Our Farmer and Our Family

 Nathan's love for farming has spread to the whole family.
-His wife Kerry and their son Del are enthusiastic partners in the Tine & Toil venture.
+His wife Kerry, their son Del, and their new baby Eve are enthusiastic partners in the Tine & Toil venture.

 Tine & Toil was established in the winter of 2014.
 Our farmland includes gently sloping, southeast facing fields that sit along Shenkel Hollow Run not far from the banks of the Schuylkill River in North Coventry Township.